nickjj/orats/README.md

 - Use foreman in development mode to manage starting both the rails server using puma and sidekiq.
 - Set the production asset precompiler to include fonts and png files.
 - Set the production logger to rotate the logs daily.
-- Use DHH's config gem to store application wide configuration variables.
 - Set the timezone to EST.
 - Change how validation errors are reported by having them be displayed inline for each element.
 - Dry out the `database.yml` and use postgres.